Stypox/dicio-android/README.md

 ## Contributing

 Dicio's code is not only here!
-The repository with the compiler for sentences language files is at [`dicio-sentences-compiler`](https://github.com/Stypox/dicio-sentences-compiler) and the repository which takes care of input matching and provides component (i.e. skill) interfaces is at [`dicio-assistance-component`](https://github.com/Stypox/dicio-assistance-component)
+The repository with the compiler for sentences language files is at [`dicio-sentences-compiler`](https://github.com/Stypox/dicio-sentences-compiler) and the repository which takes care of input matching and provides skill interfaces is at [`dicio-skill`](https://github.com/Stypox/dicio-skill)

 ### Translating